-Where appropriate, the inspection team may contact other agencies such as the Health and Safety Executive, to share serious concerns through a memorandum of understanding.
+Where appropriate, the inspection team may contact other agencies such as the Mental Welfare Commission, to share serious concerns through a memorandum of understanding.

 We will follow-up on the progress made by the NHS board and hospital in relation to the actions outlined in the improvement action plan.
-This will take place at approximately 18 weeks after the publication of the inspection report; although the exact timing will depend on the severity of the issues highlighted by the inspection team and the impact on patient care.
+This will take place at approximately 18 weeks after the publication of the inspection report, although the exact timing will depend on the severity of the issues highlighted by the inspection team and the impact on patient care.
+The 18-week action plan will replace the original improvement action plan published at the time of report.